Chapter 6: Correction

 “What?”

 “They took my daughter too.
-And my wife is missing.”
+And my wife and her parents are missing.”

 Jonathan sighed, opening his mouth to speak.
 He hesitated.